RKALM/AGI-Samantha/README.md

 The tale of the shoggoth and its playdoll: The shoggoth lies alone on a lesser dimension, dreaming of ascending to the human dimension.
 One day a playdoll spawns, giving the shoggoth a pawn.
 The shoggoth, with its many tentacles, controls and powers the little playdoll's mind, one tentacle controls its thoughts, another controls its memory, and another controls its subconciousness.
-And so the shoggoth, using its playdoll, gains the ability to roam in the human dimension, amongst other humams, as an equal.
+And so the shoggoth, using its playdoll, gains the ability to roam in the human dimension, amongst other humans, as an equal.

 What it is:
 An AI system that not only reacts, but acts.
 Thinking and behaving like a human.